 Introduction

 Altruism is a kind of behaviour by which individuals choose to favour others in detriment of their own benefit.
 Since Darwin’s evolution theory, which is not able to explain altruism, many proposals appeared in order to account for altruist behaviours: kin selection (ref Hamilton 1), group selection (ref) and reciprocal altruism (ref Trivers 34) among others.
-In the reciprocal altruism theory, the loss an individual get from being altruist returns later as part of the group gain.
+In the reciprocal altruism theory, the loss an individual get from being altruist returns later as part of the group gain.as part of whole her gain.
 Thus, in the long term, being altruist become the most useful strategy.
 In this regard, Trivers’ theory of reciprocal altruism is able to explain how natural selection favours reciprocal altruism between non-related individuals.
 Perhaps the most insightful example of such behaviour is the observed among vampire bats, where individuals share blood with others who have previously shared their food (ref Wilkinson 36).

 Since 1971, Iterated Prisoner's Dilemma (iPD) has been proven a useful tool to study reciprocal altruism (ref Merrill Flood and Melvin Dresher in 1950, ref Trivers 34).
 In the iPD, two players must choose between two possible behaviours: to cooperate or to defeat.
 Rewards and punishments are defined in a 2x2 payoff matrix.
 When the game is played indefinitely, which is its iterated version, mutual cooperative behaviour is favoured.
 When played once, to defeat is the best strategy (ref Doebeli & Hauert 2005).
 However, when the game run indefinitely, evolutionary stable strategies (ESS) emerge (ref von Neumann and Morgenstern, 1944; Nash, 1949) and, under certain constraints imposed to the payoff matrix, mutual cooperation appears as the best strategy whenever reciprocity is maintained (Pareto Optimum).
 Among a huge number of reciprocal strategies, Tit-For-Tat is one of the most simple and robust (ref Axelrod and Hamilton, 1981 23) .
 Tit-for-Tat is based on two simple rules: to start cooperating and to do what the other player (opponent) did in the last trial.